Patkolino/CurrencyExchange/README.md

 # Currency converter

 ## Description
-This is a simple web application that allows user to convert currencies
+This is a simple web application that allows user to convert from one to currency to another

 ## Features
 - Possibility to convert multiple currencies (EUR, USD, GBP, PLN) - exchange rates are fixed as they are not fetched real-time